-ACE-SI training from the Directorate of Prevention, Resilience and Readiness has been revised and aims to prevent suicide.
+ACE-SI training from the Army Resilience Directorate has been revised and aims to prevent suicide.
 The training provides individuals with the tools to intervene effectively and compassionately if they believe a Soldier is suffering or may kill themselves.

-BE-KNOW-DO
+BF-KNOW-DO

-- Be a leader who embodies Army Values and has the courage to intervene - Know yourself, your Soldiers, and how to intervene - Do establish a supportive unit culture and encourage help-seeking
+- Be a leader who embodies Army Values and has the courage to intervene - · Know yourself, your Soldiers, and how to intervene - Do establish a supportive unit culture and encourage help-seeking